subinjose11/subinjose11/README.md

-- 👋 Hi, I’m @subinjose11
+- 👋 Hi, I’m Subin Jose
-- 👀 I’m interested in backend development
+- 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning advance python and libraries
+- 🌱 I’m currently learning and working on advance flutter and basic native android
 - 💞️ I’m looking to collaborate with experts

 <!---